top of page

 Molly McPherson:

 Thankfully FEMA kept me on, and still working with FEMA.
 At that time I could be a reservist.
 It was another military move that brought us up back to New England.
-I was working at a reservist, doing media and was working in the news section for them with their news program.
+I was working as a reservist, doing media and was working in the news section for them with their news program.
 But that's when I decided I needed to make a change in my career, just the marital issues at the time.
 I couldn't go back to FEMA at headquarters.
 So unfortunately I had to step away from FEMA, because my spouse at the time was leaving the military and needed a job.
 He ended up going to FEMA.
 I was just looking for my purpose.

 Dusty Weis:

 Lead Balloon is produced by Podcamp Media where we provide branded podcast production solutions for businesses.
-Our new podcast studios are located in the heart of beautiful downtown Milwaukee, Wisconsin.
-We work with brands all over North America.
+Our podcast studios are located in the heart of beautiful downtown Milwaukee, Wisconsin.
+We work with brands all over North America to help them launch and build podcasts that work.
 Check out our website podcampmedia.com.
-Larry Kilgore III handled some of the dialogue editing for this episode.
-Thanks as always to Larry.
-Until the next time folks, thanks for listening.
-I'm Dusty Weis.

-102 views0 comments
+109 views0 comments

 bottom of page